Solidify Your Financial Intentions

 Be mindful with your money

 Practicing money mindfulness is another way you can stay on top of your financial intentions for the year.
 Money mindfulness is the state of being aware of your money and being conscious of your spending.
 It's also noticing what you're doing with your money and feeling good about the money choices you're making.
 In order to be in control of your finances you need to be aware of your spending.
-By practicing money mindfulness you'll be aware if you're spending as it is happening and then be in a position to gradually change your money habits.
+By practicing money mindfulness you'll be aware of you're spending as it is happening and then be in a position to gradually change your money habits.

 You can practice money mindfulness by pausing your spending.
 As mentioned earlier, think about what you're spending before you spend.
 Try to only bring cash with you when going out with friends or shopping at a store.
 When you're out you'll only be able to spend the amount of cash you brought.
 Leave the credit cards at home so you're not tempted to spend more than you budgeted for.